 Welcome to Oneida Nation

-The Oneida Farmers Market is designed as an outlet for fruits, vegetables, pre-packages honey and maple syrup and related items, flowers, plants, sweet grass and other items that are raised or grown and picked by the seller, as well as crafts that are made by the seller.
-Food vendors are there ever week cooking up a variety of foods.
+The Oneida Farmers Market is designed as an outlet for fruits, vegetables, pre-packaged honey, maple syrup and related items, flowers, plants, sweet grass and other items that are raised or grown and picked by the seller, as well as crafts that are made by the seller.
+Food vendors are there every week cooking up a variety of foods.
 Our Bash Events feature live music, games, prizes and FREE horse and wagon rides.

 The Oneida Veterans Wall was made to honor all those who Veterans who served in the Armed Forces.
-The Oneida people were this countries first allies fighting with George Washington in the Revolutionary War.
-The wall is a monument to all those who fought and gave their lives for this country.
+The Oneida people were America's first allies, fighting with George Washington in the Revolutionary War.
+The Wall is a monument to all those who fought and gave their lives for this country.
 The Oneida Veterans Wall was originally constructed in 2007.
-In October 2012, the Wall received a face lift.
-The wall has been sealed and the outside wall has received a new look with lettering.
+In October 2012, the Wall received a face lift, with it being sealed and receiving a new look with lettering facing the road.
 The wall is located on HWY 54 and county double F on the Oneida Cultural Grounds.